DanielCreggOrganization/w3-lab-control-flow-nastaj/README.md

 ### **Description:**
 The `continue` statement skips the current iteration and moves to the next iteration of the loop.

+### **What is happening in the example?**
+In the example below, the `for` loop prints numbers from 1 to 5.
+However, when `i` is equal to 3, the `continue` statement skips the print statement and moves to the next iteration.

 ### **Example:**
 ```java
 public class ContinueExample {